openstack-infra/puppet-ethercalc/README.md

-# OpenStack Ethercalc Module
+# This repo has moved to OpenDev

-This module installs and configures Ethercalc
+It can now be found at [https://opendev.org/opendev/puppet-ethercalc](https://opendev.org/opendev/puppet-ethercalc)